thexmanxyz/Google-Plus-Feed-Slider-Gantry/README.md

 4. Copy the `.js` file to the folder `/[GANTRY_THEME]/custom/js`.
 Create it if it does not exist.
 5. Copy the `.scss` file to the folder `/[GANTRY_THEME]/custom/scss`.
 6. Modify the `custom.scss` file located under `/[GANTRY_THEME]/custom/scss` and add the following line `@import "gplus-feed-slider";` at the end.
+7. Get a API Key from the [Google API Console](https://console.cloud.google.com/apis/dashboard).
+Set your API Key within in the Particle.
+Please be aware that it can always be seen by everyone so you have to restrict the access to both your domain and products (Google+ only).
+Please create an explicit key for this use case and restrict it appropriately

 ## CMS Template Folder
 Please be aware that the template folder path varies in dependence of the used CMS.
 Here is a list of the folders for the different platforms: